Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ```
 These are the radio power management settings.<br>
 `radioEnablePA` enables RF stage power amplifier to start sending signals.
 If you want the sonde to start transmitting signals immediatly after power ON, set this to true.
 If set to false, the PA can be enabled with a button, described later.<br>
 `radioSleep` allows radio to go to sleep mode, which lowers the power consumption in-between transmissions, by turning OFF unnecesary IC components.
-Should be true unless you encounter any problems <br>
+Should be true unless you encounter any problems. <br>
 `modeChangeDelay` sets the delay in ms between transmissions.
-If set to 0 it means disabled and the transmissions occur as fast as possible, if enabled and under 2000ms it just waits in between and if over 2s it also puts the radio to sleep between transmissions to lower the power consumption. <br>
+If set to 0 it means that the sleep is disabled and the transmissions occur as fast as possible, if enabled and the delay is under 2000msmit just waits in-between the modes, and if the delay is over 2s it also puts the radio to sleep in-between transmissions to lower the power consumption. <br>

 ### Other operation config
 This is the part that sets other operation variables that weren't mentioned earlier.
 It is located under the `//===== Other operation config` section in the project file.<br>